OldDream/copy-to-clipboard-ultralight/README.md

 # crude-copy

-A 🚀 light-weight tool focus on copy string to clipboard.
+A 🚀 light-weight tool that can copy a string to the clipboard.

 ⚠️ Only support modern browser.